vserova/book/pages/ch_app.md

 -   Automatically recovering after failures

-Therefore, it's better to provide a centralized service that provides robust temporary storage, which is exactly what <span class="nctnt ncbi-app">NetCache</span> does.
+Therefore, it's better to provide a centralized service that provides robust temporary storage, which is exactly what **NetCache** does.

-<span class="nctnt ncbi-app">NetCache</span> is load-balanced and has high performance and virtually unlimited scalability.
-Any Linux, Unix or Windows machine can be a <span class="nctnt ncbi-app">NetCache</span> host, and any application can use it.
-For example, the success with which <span class="nctnt ncbi-app">NetCache</span> solves the problem of distributed access to temporary storage enables the [NCBI Grid](ch_grid.html) framework to rely on it for passing data between its components.
+**NetCache** is load-balanced and has high performance and virtually unlimited scalability.
+Any Linux, Unix or Windows machine can be a **NetCache** host, and any application can use it.
+For example, the success with which **NetCache** solves the problem of distributed access to temporary storage enables the [NCBI Grid](ch_grid.html) framework to rely on it for passing data between its components.

 ### What can NetCache be used for?

-Programs can use <span class="nctnt ncbi-app">NetCache</span> for data exchange.
-For example, one application can put a blob into <span class="nctnt ncbi-app">NetCache</span> and pass the blob key to another application, which can then access (retrieve, update, remove) the data.
+Programs can use **NetCache** for data exchange.
+For example, one application can put a blob into **NetCache** and pass the blob key to another application, which can then access (retrieve, update, remove) the data.
 Some typical use cases are:

 -   Store CGI session info